Anxiety, panic attacks and me

 Adrenaline is released.
 The heart beats faster.
 Muscles tense.
 We breathe in more oxygen.
 Blood is diverted to the muscles, making us pale and light headed.
 Sometimes causing ‘the shakes’.
 The throat becomes dry.
 You feel nauseous.
 Your senses are heightened, you become very sensitive and aware of sounds and smells around you, that is to say they are heightened to a degree where every thing feels much louder.

 Imagine feeling scared to go into a room..now magnify that feeling by a thousand.
 Imagine that alongside this ‘fear’ there are now physical ‘symptoms’ of panic.
-A thumping/racing heart, headaches – really really bad headaches, fast breathing, a tight chest – like it is being squeezed really hard by Hulk (the green guy) himself, a dry throat that feels really sore, sweating even when it’s cold, pins and needles, a feeling of dread, a sudden need to leave the room right away, feeling smothered..
+A thumping/racing heart, headaches – really really bad headaches, fast breathing, a really tight chest, a dry throat that feels really sore, a massive lump in your throat, sweating even when it’s cold, pins and needles, a feeling of dread, a sudden need to leave the room right away, feeling smothered..

 Living with Anxiety